Find out what winter in Cyprus is really like. How often does it rain and what sort of temperatures can you expect?

 When it rains here, it can be like a monsoon and serious damage can be done to many roads or rather tracks made from compacted gravel.

 Water finds a channel and then does its best to turn that channel into a river.
-It even drives its way through concrete as you can see in this picture taken last week (January 2012) - the water completely destroyed the concrete ford.
+It even drives its way through concrete as you can see in this picture taken back in January 2012 - the water completely destroyed the concrete ford.

 Torrential rain blocks bridges